Backends: Native vs WASM

 - Universal: Runs in Chrome, Firefox, Safari, Edge, and Node.js.

-.wasmfile is bundled with the package.
-No need to install separate binaries. - Secure: Runs inside the WASM sandbox, isolating memory access.
+.wasmbinary ships with the package. - Secure: Runs inside the WASM sandbox, isolating memory access.

 - Overhead: Marshalling data (especially large images) between JavaScript memory and WASM memory has a cost.